History of Yarmouth, Maine: Early settlers

 Another notable building is Camp Hammond (1889–90), at 275 Main Street, whose construction method is significant in that the building consists of a single exterior wall of heavy planks over timbers, with no hidden spaces or hollow walls.
 This so-called mill-built construction was used largely for fire prevention.
 It was built by George W. Hammond.
 Frederick Law Olmsted, who is responsible for the layout of New York's Central Park, designed the landscape for the exterior.

 A "grasshopper plague" arrived in 1822, which resulted in the loss of wheat and corn crops.

 Around 1847, the Old Ledge School was moved from Gilman Road to today's Maine State Route 88, at the foot of the hill where the West Side Trail crosses the road.
-A 1975 replica now stands just beyond the brick schools on West Main Street.
+In 1972, it was reconstructed and moved to just beyond the brick schools on West Main Street.

 Secession from North Yarmouth

 Yarmouth constituted the eastern part of North Yarmouth until 1849.
 On August 8 of that year, it seceded and incorporated as an independent town.
 The split occurred due to bickering between the inland, farming-based contingent and the coastal maritime-oriented community.
 Unable to resolve this difference, the two halves of the town separated into present-day Yarmouth and North Yarmouth.

 In 1849 there were nine districts in Yarmouth, designated by numbers: Number One: (Cousins) Island; Number Two: Ledge; Number Three: (Lower) Falls; Number Four: Corner; Number Five: (Princes) Point; Number Six: Greely Road; Number Seven: Pratt; Number Eight: Sweetser; and Number Nine: East (Main).
 By 1874, however, efforts were made to abolish this setup due its being seen as "unfair" in terms of fund distribution.

 By 1850, Yarmouth's population was 2,144, and very little changed over the hundred years that followed.

 18th- and 19th-century business relied heavily upon a variety of natural resources.
 Once lumber was cut and sent to market, the land was farmed.
 Tanneries were built near brooks; potteries and brickyards put to use the natural clay in the area; and mills flourished along the Royal River, providing services such as iron-forging and fulling cloth.